TobiasNickel/tObservableJS/README.md

 tObservableJS provide an htmlView-System, that rely on your data. https://github.com/TobiasNickel/tObservableJS/blob/master/htmlView.md

 ##Thanks + Inspiration
 This framework is developed by Tobias Nickel, a student at the university of applied science in Stralsund/Germany.
 During a internship at avandeo in Shanghai, a teammember told me to look at angular.js.
-While studying the documentation, I feld, that I do would not write an Javascript-Application, I would write a Angular-application.
-I thought, there is a lot of overhead to learn to use it properly and not being cut at my creativity.
+While studying the documentation, I feld, that I would no longer write an Javascript-Application.
+I would write an Angular-Application.
+I thought, there is a lot of overhead to learn, to use it properly and not being cut with my creativity.

 But I learned what is an MVC framework in Javascript.
 Then I also took a look at knockout and backbone.
 Both frameworks need also a long overhead to learn and need to fit the application into there framework. tObservable can be added to a project during the work, while having the wish to have the advantage of an MVC.